Quantifying many-body learning far from equilibrium with representation learning: How to detect and quantify a many-body system's learning of a drive, using representation learning

 \section{How to detect and quantify \\ a many-body system's \\ learning of a drive, using representation learning}

 This section shows how to quantify four facets of learning.
 Section~\ref{sec_Classify} concerns the many-body system's ability to classify drives; Sec.~\ref{sec_Capacity}, memory capacity; Sec.~\ref{sec_Discriminate}, discrimination of similar fields; and Sec.~\ref{sec_ROC}, novelty detection.
 At the end of each section, we synopsize the technique introduced in boldface.
 These four techniques illustrate how representation learning can be applied to quantify features of learning.
 Other features may be quantified along similar lines.
+Code used can be found at the online repository~\cite{Github_repo}.